 Before you begin your first meditation, you'll want to review the tips below to ensure you have a successful journey.

 - Choose a place where you can control noise, temperature, and interruptions.

 - Select a place where you feel safe and protected.

 - Use a blanket or comforter (body temperature will drop).

 - Burn incense, play soft music, focus on a burning candle, or sit beside a water fountain.

 - Wear loose comfortable clothing.

-- Wear hair loose.
+- Wear your hair loose.

-- Remove contact lens or eyeglasses.
+- Remove contact lenses or eyeglasses.

 - Remove all jewelry.